Project-MONAI/tutorials/full_gpu_inference_pipeline/README.md

 tritonserver --model-repository=/ROOT_PATH_OF_YOUR_MODEL_REPOSITORY
 ```
 ## Benchmark
-The benchmark was run on RTX 8000.
-The benchmark is tested by using perf_analyzer.
+The benchmark was run on RTX 8000 and tested by using perf_analyzer.
 The easiest way to use perf_analyzer is through NGC docker image:
 ```bash
 nvidia-docker run -it --ipc=host --shm-size=1g --name=triton_client --net=host triton_monai_client:21.12
 perf_analyzer -m spleen_seg -u yourServerIP:18100 --input-data zero --shape "INPUT0":512,512,114 --shared-memory system
 ```
 Please note that when starting the docker container, --ipc=host should be set, so that we can use shared memory to do the data transmission between server and client.
 ### Understanding the benchmark output
-- HTTP: send/recvindicates the time on the client spent sending the request and receiving the response. response waitindicates time waiting for the response from the server.
+- HTTP: `send/recv` indicates the time on the client spent sending the request and receiving the response. `response wait` indicates time waiting for the response from the server.
-- GRPC: (un)marshal request/responseindicates the time spent marshalling the request data into the GRPC protobuf and unmarshalling the response data from the GRPC protobuf. response waitindicates time writing the GRPC request to the network, waiting for the response, and reading the GRPC response from the network.
+- GRPC: `(un)marshal request/response` indicates the time spent marshalling the request data into the GRPC protobuf and unmarshalling the response data from the GRPC protobuf. `response wait` indicates time writing the GRPC request to the network, waiting for the response, and reading the GRPC response from the network.
 - compute_input : The count and cumulative duration to prepare input tensor data as required by the model framework / backend.
 For example, this duration should include the time to copy input tensor data to the GPU.
 - compute_infer : The count and cumulative duration to execute the model.
 - compute_output : The count and cumulative duration to extract output tensor data produced by the model framework / backend.
 For example, this duration should include the time to copy output tensor data from the GPU.